Diocese of Tarlac

-The Roman Catholic Diocese of Tarlac (Dioecesis Tarlacensis) is a diocese of the Roman Catholic Church comprising the whole civil province of Tarlac (except Camp Servillano Aquino in San Miguel, Tarlac City, which belongs to the Military Ordinariate) in the Philippines.
+The Diocese of Tarlac (Dioecesis Tarlacensis) is a Latin Catholic diocese comprising the whole civil province of Tarlac (except Camp Servillano Aquino in San Miguel, Tarlac City, which belongs to the Military Ordinariate) in the Philippines.
 The see is the Saint Sebastian Cathedral in Tarlac City.

 History

 On February 16, 1963, the Diocese of Tarlac was created from territories from both the Diocese of San Fernando and the Archdiocese of Lingayen-Dagupan.
-It is a suffragan of the Archdiocese of San Fernando in Pampanga.
+It is part of the Ecclesiastical Province of San Fernando, Pampanga.

-The Most Rev. Enrique V. Macaraeg is the current Bishop of Tarlac, who was appointed on March 31, 2016.
+Enrique V. Macaraeg, Tarlac's third bishop was appointed bishop by Pope Francis on March 31, 2016.
 He was ordained on May 24, 2016, and installed on May 31, 2016.
+Macaraeg died in office on October 23, 2023 due to cardiac arrest, which left the diocese vacant for more than a year.